Hair Loss

 Here are your next three steps for starting your hair loss treatment journey today:

-While medications such as minoxidil and finasteride can have powerful results, there is no guarantee of total regrowth.
+While medications such as minoxidil can have powerful results, there is no guarantee of total regrowth.

 Part of treatment for hair loss is coming to terms with change.
 As you begin this journey, it is important to manage your expectations and work to build a sense of confidence in your appearance.
 Baldness and thinning hair are worthy of love too, after all!